DoNewsCode/core/README.md

 ## Overview

-Whatever the app is, the bootstrapping phase are roughly composed by:
+Whatever the app is, the bootstrapping phase is roughly composed by:

-- Read configuration from out of the binary.
-Namely, flags, environmental variables, and/or configuration files.
+- Read the configuration from out of the binary.
+Namely, flags, environment variables, and/or configuration files.

 - Initialize dependencies.
 Databases, message queues, service discoveries, etc.

 - Define how to run the app.
-HTTP, RPC, command-lines, cron jobs, or more often mixed.
+HTTP, RPC, command-lines, cronjobs, or more often mixed.

 Package core abstracts those repeated steps, keeping them concise, portable yet explicit.
 Let's see the following snippet: